kristoffer-dyrkorn/software-renderer/tutorial/7/README.md

 # One solution, but two new problems

+(This article is part of a [series](https://github.com/kristoffer-dyrkorn/software-renderer/tree/main/tutorial#sections).
+Also see the [previous section](https://github.com/kristoffer-dyrkorn/software-renderer/tree/main/tutorial/6#readme).)

 ## Floating-point numbers

 The rasterizer runs on floating point numbers, and uses the rotated vertex coordinates as input for the determinant calculations.